 Since September 2011 Prof Peter Pope (Memorial University, Newfoundland), who has been associated with the project since its inception, has been conducting archaeological work as part of his related 'Carbonear Project'.
 This is exploring the development of Carbonear, which was one of the earliest settlements to be established in Canada.
 The settlement is of interest to the Cabot Project because Dr Ruddock identified it as the location of the church and religious community that she believed was established in 1498 by Cabot's supporter and companion, Fra Giovanni Antonio de Carbonariis.

-More generally, the project team, which also includes Dr Jeffrey Reed of Washington D.C., aim to encourage other researchers who wish to carry out investigations in this field, either in direct connection with the project or as independent scholars.
-They welcome offers of assistance from those who have knowledge, skills or experience to contribute, as well as those interested in offering material or financial support – the team having benefited greatly from such aid in the past.
+Broader project members include Dr Jeffrey Reed (Washington D.C.) and Susan Snelgrove (Newfoundland).
+Beyond this, we aim to encourage researchers who wish to carry out investigations in this field, either in direct connection with the project or as independent scholars.
+We also welcome offers of assistance from those who have knowledge, skills or experience to contribute, as well as those interested in offering material or financial support – the team having benefited greatly from such aid in the past.

 The Cabot Project's initial investigations received £2,000 in funding from a Bristol-based television company and the University of Bristol, through the Arts Faculty Research Director's Fund.
 In June 2010, the project received £6,317 from the British Academy to pay for the travel and subsistence expenses of Condon and Jones until August 2011.
 During the summer of 2010, Dr Dalton received funding from the Australian Academy of the Humanities, under its International Research Fellowships scheme for collaborative research, to carry out work with Jones and Condon.